polubarev/tg_bot_habits_ai_v2/README.md

   - `OPENAI_API_KEY`
   - `SERVICE_ACCOUNT_FILE` (if different from the default)
 - Link your Google Sheet using the `/set_sheet <your_sheet_id>` command.
-- Update your bot’s configuration by sending the updated JSON with `/update_config`.
+- Update your bot's configuration by sending the updated JSON with `/update_config`.

 ## Running Locally
 1. Install dependencies: